govau/pancake/README.md

 The command will stop Pancake from merging your local settings, complete them with the defaults and save them into your `package.json`.
 This will sort-of shrink-wrap all settings in so you are completely reproducible.
-You can also opt-out of this behavior by adding `"uikit": { "auto-save": false }` into your package.json.
+You can also opt-out of this behavior by adding `"auds": { "auto-save": false }` into your package.json.

 ```shell
 pancake --nosave